Our research is editorially independent but we may earn a commission for purchases made through our links.

 Another Virginia city in close proximity to Washington, D.C. is Arlington.
-Located in Northern Virginia right across the Potomac River, this city is home to the famous Arlington National Cemetery.
+Located in Northern Virginia right across the Potomac River, this famous city is home to the famous Arlington National Cemetery.
 The cemetery was established where Confederate General Robert E. Lee’s home was located and has become famous for its “changing of the guard” ceremony.
 This is also where other national landmarks are located, including the Pentagon and the Iwo Jima Memorial.
 Bring your bike along or rent one to pedal along the W & O.D.
 Railroad Trail, which spans about 23-miles and gives you lovely views of the city.

 One of the most unique places to visit in Virginia is the colonial town of Williamsburg.
 Much of the town resembles a living history museum, and it’s a family-friendly destination that’s packed with adventure and education.
 You can tour the city on your own or take a guided tour to learn even more about it.
 In addition to the living history exhibits, there are some really relaxing spas in the area and art museums to browse.

 Richmond is the capital city of Virginia and worth a visit as well to learn about the city’s important role in Virginian and American history.
 It was a prominent Powhatan Confederacy village and settled by colonists from England in the early 1600s.
-The modern-day city we known Richmond to be was established in 1737 and many notable events took place here during the Revolutionary War and American Civil War.
-Today, Richmond has a vibrant arts and culture scene, and it’s a great place to learn about history in museums and monuments.
+The modern-day city we know Richmond to be was established in 1737 and many notable events took place here during the Revolutionary War and American Civil War.
+Today, Richmond has a vibrant arts scene, and it’s a great place to learn about history in museums and monuments.
 There are also lots of privately owned galleries, venues, and festivals to check out visual and performing arts.
 Don’t miss the street art murals!
 As a top “foodie city,” make sure to sample some local ham biscuits, pimento cheese, and a sailor sandwich.

 Alexandria is a popular weekend destination because of its proximity to the nation’s capital.
 It’s situated right along the Potomac River south of D.C. and home to many professionals who work for the federal government and companies based across the river.
 The big tourist draw here is Old Town, which is packed with adorable boutiques, antique shops, and eateries.
 This is a very walkable city that dates back to early European settlers in 1695.
 It also prides itself on being an eco-friendly city.
 Top landmarks to check out while you’re in town include the George Washington Masonic National Memorial, Gadsby’s Tavern, the Little Theatre of Alexandria, and Robert E. Lee’s boyhood home.

 Norfolk is a Virginia city located at the mouth of the Chesapeake Bay and one of several cities that makes up the Hampton Roads metropolitan area.
 It’s a historic urban area with deep cultural and maritime roots that have played an important role with the U.S. Navy.
 Naval Station Norfolk is the largest Naval base in the world.
-It’s interesting to tour around Norfolk to learn about the different architectural periods that the city has gone through from wood and frame homes of the early settlers in the 1600s to its rebuilding after the Revolutionary War and its Art Deco trends after the Great Depression.
+It’s interesting to tour around Norfolk to learn about the different architectural periods that the city has gone through from the wood and frame homes of the early settlers in the 1600s to its rebuilding after the Revolutionary War and its Art Deco trends after the Great Depression.
 Plan to check out the region’s biggest festival in June, Harborfest, its Fourth of July festival, or St. Patrick’s Day parade depending on when you visit.
 Other top attractions are the city’s botanical garden and the Virginia Zoological Park.

-There are of great places to find entertainment in Virginia, but the cultural hub of Southwest Virginia is in Roanoke.
+There are great places to find entertainment in Virginia, but the cultural hub of Southwest Virginia is in Roanoke.
 It’s easy to see the colonial influences while driving along Roanoke’s roads because the city was an important transportation hub in the eighteenth century.
 You can visit the Virginia Museum of Transportation here to learn more about locomotives and the city’s railroad heritage.
 This is a great home base for visiting the beautiful Blue Ridge Mountains, which border the city and are ideal for hiking.